You are currently viewing Attention screenwriters, the book is better than the movie

 When we spend time away from connecting with God, what was once precious to us slowly becomes irrelevant.
 We exchange the Book for a movie.

-There’s a prverb here in Africa that describes how a rat wounds stock animals like sheep and goats.
+There’s a proverb here in Africa that describes how a rat wounds stock animals like sheep and goats.
 He will go in quietly and begin gnawing on the animal and blow on the wound to distract the animal from its pain.
 The rat’s end goal is to take the animal down so all his rat friends can join him for a feast.
 In the same way, Satan lies to us quietly at first.
 He brings partial truths to us, and leads us into error.
 He’s a rat that will slowly chew away until there’s little left to life as we knew it when we were reading the Book.

 Back to the Book